QueenieCplusplus/Amor/README.md

 * tips & attentions:

 Backend services direct incoming traffic to one or more attached backends.
 Each backend is composed of an instance group and additional serving capacity metadata.

+This configuration means that the load balancer attempts to keep each instance of us-east1-mig at or below 50 requests per second (RPS).